 The availability of the call budget still depends on the adoption of the budget 2025 by the EU budgetary authority.

-We reserve the right not to award all available funds or to redistribute them between the call priorities, depending on the proposals received and the results of the evaluation.
+We reserve the right not to award all available funds, depending on the proposals received and the results of the evaluation.

 4. Timetable and deadlines